markgordon22/Dublin-slang/README.md

 Solution: Decreased padding of buttons and font-size so that they will take up less space on the collapsible header.

 4. Unsure of how to go about implementing defensive programming in terms of using modals for the words in case a user wishes to delete a word.
-Solution: Tim from code Institute tutor team gave us a great insight of to solve this in a masterclass by giving a modal id of id="modal-{{ word._id }}"
+Solution: Tim from Code Institute's tutor team gave us a great insight of how to solve this in the Task Manager Mini project by giving a modal id of id="modal-{{ word._id }}"
-This will activate a modal on any word once the delete button is clicked.
+This will activate a modal on any word in the database with that id once the delete button is clicked.

 5. Once user copies and pastes a url off a specific page on the site, logs out and then tries to paste the url into the browser, the page will load despite the user not having to log in which reduces user safety and security.
-Solution: Used a login required decorator so user must be logged in order to access the site's page [see here for code used](https://flask.palletsprojects.com/en/2.0.x/patterns/viewdecorators/)
+Solution: From Task Manager Mini project again, I used the login required decorator so user must be logged in order to access the site's page [see here for code used](https://flask.palletsprojects.com/en/2.0.x/patterns/viewdecorators/)

 6. My else statement on the profile page was not working despite the code seemingly to be correct.
 Solution - I played around with the code and put the if statement inside the for loop.
 Once this happened the else statment was operating as it was intended.